HMAS Hobart (DDG 39)

 HMAS Hobart (DDG 39), named after the city of Hobart, Tasmania, is the lead ship of the Hobart-class air warfare destroyers used by the Royal Australian Navy (RAN).
-The ship, based on the Álvaro de Bazán-class frigate designed by Navantia, was built at ASC's shipyard in Osborne, South Australia from modules fabricated by ASC, BAE Systems Australia in Victoria, and Forgacs Group in New South Wales.
+The ship, based on the Álvaro de Bazán-class frigate designed by Navantia, was built at ASC's shipyard in Osborne, South Australia from modules fabricated by ASC, BAE Systems Australia in Victoria, and Forgacs Marine & Defence in New South Wales.
 Hobart was ordered in 2007, but errors and delays in construction caused extensive schedule slippage.
 Despite commissioning initially planned for December 2014, the ship was not laid down until September 2012, and launched in May 2015.
 The Department of Defence accepted delivery of HMAS Hobart on 16 June 2017.
 The ship was commissioned on 23 September 2017.

 Construction

-The ship was assembled from 31 pre-fabricated modules ('blocks'): 12 for the hull, 9 for the forward superstructure, and 10 for the aft superstructure.
-Modules were fabricated by ASC in South Australia, BAE Systems Australia in Victoria, and Forgacs Group in New South Wales, with final assembly of the ship at ASC's shipyard in Osborne, South Australia.
+The ship was assembled from 31 pre-fabricated modules ('blocks'): 12 for the hull, nine for the forward superstructure, and 10 for the aft superstructure.
+Modules were fabricated by ASC in South Australia, BAE Systems Australia in Victoria, and Forgacs Marine & Defence in New South Wales, with final assembly of the ship at ASC's shipyard in Osborne, South Australia.
 Delays and project slippage resulted in the redistribution of block construction across the three shipbuilders, and the bow hull block was constructed by Navantia.